isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-06-01-post-The SSC Calls For The Public To Ignite Their Support For Team Singapore.md

 close on 30th June 2012.</p>
 <p>13.
 Two winners will be picked from the well-wishes collected from the
-well-wishing boxes islandwide at McDonald's, NLBs, ITEs and Velocity; and one winner will be chosen from the well-wishing mobile portal at <a href="https://www.supporteamsingapore.sg" rel="noopener noreferrer nofollow" target="_blank">www.supporteamsingapore.sg</a>.</p>
+well-wishing boxes islandwide at McDonald's, NLBs, ITEs and Velocity; and one winner will be chosen from the well-wishing mobile portal.</p>
 <p>14.
 The 2012 Olympic Games will be held in London, from 27 July to 12
 August 2012 and the 2012 Paralympic Games will take place between 29 August and 9 September 2012.</p>